-Fulton’s work has been recognized in over 30 solo exhibitions and over 50 group exhibitions in museums and galleries nationwide and abroad.
-He received numerous awards including (2) fellowships and a publishing grant from the National Endowment for the Arts, Marin Arts Council, Nevada Arts Commission.
-In 1985, he was awarded the Eugene Atget Award by Air France and his work was added in the permanent collection National Museum of Modern Art in Paris and Biblioteque Nationale.
-Additional accolades include lectureships at University of California, Santa Cruz (for 20 years), The Belkin Wilderness talk at UC San Diego and Philadelphia College of Art (now University of the Arts, Philadelphia).
-He has also taught Colorado College, Emily Carr in Vancouver, Ansel Adams Yosemite workshops, Anderson Ranch and in Lisbon Portugal in addition to a number of publications, film and video work.
+Fulton’s photographic work has been recognized in more than thirty solo exhibitions and more than fifty group exhibitions in museums and galleries nationwide and abroad.
+He has received numerous awards, including fellowships from the National Endowment for the Arts and the Marin Arts Council, and a publishing grant from the Nevada Arts Commission.
+In 1985, he was awarded the Eugene Atget Award by Air France and his work was added in the permanent collection National Museum of Modern Art in Paris and Bibliothèque Nationale.
+He was awarded lectureships at the University of California, Santa Cruz (for 20 years), the University of California, San Diego, and Philadelphia College of Art (now University of the Arts, Philadelphia).
+He has also taught at Colorado College, Colorado Springs, Colorado; Emily Carr University of Art + Design, Vancouver, Canada; Ansel Adams Yosemite workshops; Anderson Ranch Arts Center, Snowmass Village, Colorado; and in Lisbon Portugal.